tony-josi/aes/readme.md

     2. 9, 11 or 13 rounds:
         1. `SubBytes` – a non-linear substitution step where each byte is replaced with another according to a lookup table.
         2. `ShiftRows` – a transposition step where the last three rows of the state are shifted cyclically a certain number of steps.
-        3. `MixColumns` – a linear mixing operation which operates on the columns of the state, combining the four bytes in each column.
+        3. `MixColumns` – a linear mixing operation that operates on the columns of the state, combining the four bytes in each column.
         4. `AddRoundKey`
 3. Final round (making 10, 12 or 14 rounds in total):
     1. `SubBytes`